 Worn Out Piston Rings

-Worn-out piston rings produce harmful phosphorous with the engine oil.
-This phosphorous can damage the oxygen sensor.
-Apart from the worn-out piston rings, harmful phosphorous can occur due to cracked cylinder blocks, broken valve guides, and a cracked combustion chamber.
+The phosphorous can damage an oxygen sensor.
+Apart from worn-out piston rings, harmful phosphorous can also occur due to cracked cylinder blocks, broken valve guides, and a cracked combustion chamber.

 Symptoms of Bad Oxygen Sensors